westlicht/performer/_pages/manual/index.md

 Pages that expose configuration options are typically presented as a list of items, each having the name shown on the left and the value on the right side.

-Rotate the `ENCODER` or use `<`, `>` to navigate up and down the list.
+Rotate the `ENCODER` or use `PREV`, `NEXT` to navigate up and down the list.
 Press `ENCODER` to enter and leave edit mode which is indicated by moving the highlight from the item name to the item value and back.
-While in edit mode, rotate the `ENCODER` or use `<`, `>` to adjust the value.
+While in edit mode, rotate the `ENCODER` or use `PREV`, `NEXT` to adjust the value.
 Hold `SHIFT` to change the value in larger or smaller steps depending on item being edited.

 <!-- Copy/Paste -->